Business and Product Strategy: a needed collaboration to build successful products

 With this, you can easily understand why it's important for any business to grasp the distinction between these two.
 By working on them and aligning both, companies can develop a solid competitive edge that fuels growth.

-🤝 Why Business and Product Strategy Must Align
+🤝 Why Business and Product strategy must align

 Let’s assume the Business Strategy and Product Strategy are already in place.
 However, simply existing is not sufficient.
 To experience the enchantment of a collaborative approach, they must work together.
 Both Business and Product must actively participate in defining each strategy.